How to Get Life Insurance with Heart Failure (CHF) — Expert Help from Independent Brokers in 2025

 Next Steps

-You’ll speak with a high-risk life insurance expert who understands CHF, cardiomyopathy, and other complex heart conditions — no pressure, no gimmicks.
+Either way, you’ll speak with a high-risk life insurance expert who understands CHF, cardiomyopathy, and other complex heart conditions — no pressure, no gimmicks.

 Michael Flajole

-I am a veteran of the life and health insurance profession and passionate about helping people secure their financial future and that of their families.
+I am a veteran independent agent of the life and health insurance profession.
+I am passionate about helping people secure their financial future and that of their families.
 I love my family including 2 children and have long time interest in fishing and physical fitness.

 Leave a Reply